-What is Heroin Withdrawal?
+What Is Heroin Withdrawal?

 Heroin is a powerful opioid drug that is normally sniffed, smoked, snorted, or injected.
-All these pathways enable heroin to enter the brain rapidly where it binds to opioid receptors.
+All these pathways enable heroin to enter the brain rapidly, where it binds to opioid receptors.
 The brain receptors affected the most by heroin are those involved in feeling reward, pleasure, and the perception of pain.
 Heroin also slows down a person’s brain function and affects their breathing (which can slow down or even stop).
 Their body temperature and blood pressure drop, and their heartbeat can become irregular.

 Heroin Withdrawal Symptoms

-Heroin withdrawal symptoms range from mild to severe depending on a person’s dependence level and how long they have been abusing the drug.
+Heroin withdrawal symptoms range from mild to severe, depending on a person’s dependence level and how long they have been abusing the drug.
 Below are some of the mild, moderate, and severe symptoms of heroin withdrawal that may be experienced.

-Mild Heroin Withdrawal Symptoms:
+Mild Heroin Withdrawal Symptoms

 - Chills